Kitarah/ubuntu/README.md

 # ubuntu
-I am therefor we are
+I am therefore we are